TeamSparkAI/toolvault/docs/policies.md

 - If an error response is specified, that would take precendence over a specific response (or would it be at the same level?)
 - If we have multiple conflicting errors/specific responses, do we use severity as the tiebreaker (and what if that ties too)?
 - The rest of the actions are unrelated to each other and can be executed as specified
-- For things like log/SIEM do we do action for every match, every filter, or just at the policy level (the decision impacts context available)
+- For actions (consider log/SIEM), the action gets all findings and can determine whether to take an action per finding, or one action for all findings

 ## Application and instance configuration

 Some conditions or actions could require configuration
-- Conditions could require applicaiton-level config (DLP system config, etc)
+- Conditions could require application-level config (DLP system config, etc)
 - Conditions could require condition-instance params (regexes to match, validator function, etc)
 - Actions could require application-level config (SIEM config, etc)
 - Actions could require action-level params (what to send to log/SIEM, etc, examples?)